 Crucially however, the Basic Check does not include outstanding debt or finance.
 Adding just that essential information bumps the price up to £9.99 for the ‘Comprehensive Check’.

 Mycarcheck does have one major plus – its extensive multi-car service.
-Three comprehensive checks cost £19.50, five £25 and if you are really undecided you can get 20 checks for £70.
+Five comprehensive checks cost £25, 12 checks are £45 and, if you are really undecided, you can get 20 checks for £70.

 As we’ve already mentioned, HPI is the granddaddy of used vehicle checking services, but you might initially be put off by the firm’s ‘Basic’ check costing £9.99, the same as mycarcheck’s comprehensive option.